 Girl Scouts isn’t something I did, it’s the reason I am the women I am today.
-The women that supports other women.
-The women that wants to smash stereotypes.
-The women who leads her life by my own terms.
+A women that supports other women.
+Someone who wants to smash stereotypes.
+A women who leads her life by my own terms.
 And the women who really does want to make the world a better place.

 What Girl Scouts taught me:

 I’ve been sitting here for 15 minutes, typing and deleting, because nothing I write here seems good enough a description of what Girl Scouts has taught me and how it prepared me for a life of adventure.

 When most people think of Girl Scouts they think of Cookies, Camp, and Crafts, but it’s so much more than that.

 Girl Scout Camp was the first place I was ever able to be my complete self.
 No one knew who I was, therefore I had no one expecting me to behave or act a certain way.

 I was free to sing as loud as I wanted, dress up in silly outfits and costumes (which I still love doing), try new things and totally get them wrong, and not be afraid that anyone was going to judge me.